 Nobody likes the idea of cosmetic treatments and we’ve all seen the horror botched jobs on TV and online.
 Its pretty alarming that the American Surgery of Plastic Surgeons has recorded a 28% increase in surgeries for 20-year-olds.
 Women who aren’t yet 30 are trying Botox and other preventive measures because there is no other option.
 Some people, and you might be one of them, have naturally thin skin and it can result in lines and creases from an early age.

-The right amount of injectables can toughen up your skin and make it less likely for the flaws to show.
+The right amount of injectables can relax the muscle and make it less likely for the flaws to show.
 Doctor A is an excellent source if you want to find out more because they offer a range of treatments including fillers, peels and anti-scarring.
 But, this method comes with a health warning as it’s not an exact science at the moment.
 There is a fine line between the perfect amount of potion and too much, as many women can attest.